00:02

 We can go ahead and clear that out as well.

-And next, we're gonna want to jump into our project.
+And next, we're gonna want to jump into our projects.

-So I'm gonna hide my browser away and jump back into here,
+I'm gonna hide my browser away and jump back in here,

 We'll see a red squiggly just because all of this